la2050/archive/_projects/2016/locally-grown-art-a-series-featuring-la-artists-in-performance-movement-talk-music-family-fun.md

   community members who are pursuing the arts.
 Space would be reserved on a first-come, first-serve basis, and participating artists would be encouraged to find ways to share their work back with the broader community.
-project_image_2: 5529285065741-team91.JPG
-empty_column_1: ''
 organization_name: SIJCC
 organization_website: sijcc.net
-organization_name_2: SIJCC
-organization_activity: >-
-  The SIJCC is a home for arts, culture, education and belonging on LA’s east side, with numerous classes, events and other offerings devoted to supporting and showcasing our local community of artists.
-ein: ''

 ---